WHERE WE COME FROM

 Douglas George Murray

-John Volmink (Chairperson) has a PhD in mathematics education and has held various teaching and management positions at southern African and international universities.
+John Volmink (Chairperson) has a PhD in Mathematics Education and has held various teaching and management positions at southern African and international universities.
 He is an education expert, having served as the Chairperson of the Umalusi Council for six years.
-He provides leadership to Cornerstone Christian College, and chairs or sits on the board of various clocal and international public benefit organisations involved in education, health and community upliftment.
+He chairs or sits on the board of various local and international public benefit organisations involved in education, health, and community upliftment.

 Ameen Amod is a governance expert with a B-Comm degree and a financially-oriented MBA.
 He is also a Chartered Director.
 He is a member of the Institute of Internal Auditors as well as a member of the Institute of Directors.
-He is currently the Chairperson of the Department of Energy Audit Committee, the NCT’s Audit and Risk Committee, and the Railway Safety Regulator Audit and Risk Committee.
-He is also a member of the audit committee for National Treasury and for the Department of Defence.
+He is currently the chairperson of the Department of Energy Audit Committee, the Department of Defence Audit Committee, and the railway safety Regulator Audit and Risk Committee.
+He is also a member of the Audit Committee for National Treasury and the Accounting Standards Board.

 Shirley Mabusela has a BA Social Work degree and a Higher Diploma in Advanced Social Work Practice.
 She served as Deputy Director at the Johannesburg Child Welfare Society, as CEO at the Children’s Foundation and as National CEO at the National Children’s Rights Committee.
-She is a specialist in the area of children’s rights and has served as Deputy Chairperson and Chairperson of the South African Human Rights Commission (SAHRC).
-She is currently a Council member at the University of Venda, a Trustee of the Old Mutual SuperFund and Chairperson of the ETDP SETA.
+She is a specialist in the area of children’s rights and has served as deputy chairperson and Chairperson of the South African Human Rights Commission (SAHRC).
+She is currently a Council member at the University of Venda, a Trustee of the Old Mutual SuperFund.

 Hugo Nelson is a Chartered Financial Analyst and Medical Doctor with an MBA from Oxford University.
-He joined the Coronation group as an Equity Analyst in 1999 and went on to become CEO and Executive Director in a number of its companies.
+He joined the Coronation group as an Equity Analyst in 1999 and went onto becoming CEO and Executive Director in a number of its companies.
 He is currently an independent non-executive director for Coronation Fund Managers.
-He is also a patron of the George Whitfield College.
+In addition, he is a founding partner of Fortitudine Vincimus Capital Advisors (Pty)Ltd and a patron of the George Whitfield College.

-Prof. Mvuyo Tom holds a MB ChB degree, a Master of Family Medicine, and a Master of Science in Public Policy and Management.
-In 2016, Mvuyo retired as the Vice-Chancellor of the University of Fort Hare (UFH), a position he held for eight years.
+Mvuyo Tom holds a MB ChB degree, a Master of Family Medicine, and a Master of Science in Public Policy and management.
+In 2016, Mvuyo retired as the Vice-Chancellor of the University of Fort Hare (UFH).
 He currently serves in the Albertina Sisulu Executive Leadership Programme in Health at the Faculty of Health Sciences at UFH.
-He is the Deputy Chairperson of the board of Tekano: Health Equity in South Africa, and Chairperson of Masibumbane Development Organisation.
+He is the deputy Chairperson of the board of Tekano: Health Equity in South Africa, and Chairperson of Masibumbane Development Organisation.
+He is the chairperson of the HSRC Board.